crypto-com/thaler-docs/docs/getting-started/thaler-testnet.md

 - the staking address that holds your bonded funds;
 - a moniker(name) for your validator node; and
 - a base64 encoded tendermint [validator public key](#step-3-b-3-create-a-validator-key-pair).

+Once the node-join transaction was successfully broadcasted, you should be able to see your Council node one the [testnet explorer](https://chain.crypto.com/explorer/council-nodes).

 ## Thaler testnet block explorer and CRO faucet